-Ed West next taught a lesson addressing pitch and volume.
-He followed that lesson with one that addressed how humans hear.
+Ed West followed this lesson with one on solar collectors, helping students understand that energy can be transferred.
+He then gave his students the challenge of using a milk carton to build a house that maintained its optimum temperature.
 He now felt that students had science background on which he could build to help them narrow their topic and refine their questions in Lesson 3.